rosszurowski/elle/Readme.md

 Currently, [support for custom elements](http://caniuse.com/#feat=custom-elements) is flaky, even amongst up-to-date browsers.
 Luckily, the features behind Custom Elements can be easily polyfilled.

-Elle exposes a shortcut to the [document-register-element](https://www.npmjs.com/package/document-register-element) polyfill.
+Elle exposes a shortcut to the [document-register-element](https://www.npmjs.com/package/document-register-element) polyfill, which adds about 6kb to your bundle.
 To include it, somewhere in your code run:

 ```js
 require('elle/polyfill');